From the team that tested Chrome & Search

 Does it have a REST API + CLI?

 Yes.
 POST /api/reports with a JSON list of URLs and the runner returns report IDs immediately; poll GET /api/reports/:id for status, fetch /r/:id.json for the result.
 Auth is via an X-Api-Key header.
-There's also a scripts/submit.sh curl wrapper bundled with the cloud package, and a jank CLI for CI runners (GitHub Actions, GitLab CI, Jenkins, CircleCI).
+There's also a scripts/submit.sh curl wrapper bundled with the cloud package, and a CLI runner for CI pipelines (GitHub Actions, GitLab CI, Jenkins, CircleCI).

 What about admin / ops?